CPS User Interfaces

 different modules of Atem made it possible to inject the original astOperation

-(this are instances of the Atem-Property-Language/UI
+of UI instances (this are instances of the Atem-Property-Language/UI

-constructor.
+class) into their UI constructor.
 We want this badly because the actual

 user interface code must know exactly where in the model change needs to